Smoky Mountains Fall Foliage

 Smoky Mountains Walk – 3 km, rated 1B (unsanctioned)

-All aboard this morning as we embark on a train ride in Bryson City, savoring the delights of the Great Smoky Mountains Railroad, set amidst the picturesque Nantahala Gorge.
-Following this resplendent rail journey, we discover rich Native American history and culture at the Museum of the Cherokee Indian, followed by a fall foliage lakeside stroll at the mountain retreat center of Lake Junaluska.
+This morning we enjoy one last Smoky Mountains riverside stroll before discovering the region’s rich Native American history and culture at the Museum of the Cherokee Indian.
+Then it’s all aboard this afternoon as we embark on a train ride in Bryson City, savoring the delights of the Great Smoky Mountains Railroad, set amidst the picturesque Nantahala Gorge.
 Driving back to Asheville, we prepare for a tasty Farewell Dinner, providing the final touch on this full and fantastic day.

 Like the wonderful hues of autumn, our short seasonal Adventure comes to a colorful close.
 Following our final breakfast, feel free to arrange your transfer back to hometown reality via the Asheville Regional Airport (AVL).
 Thank you for sharing the history, culture, and spectacular scenery of our Smoky Mountains Fall Foliage Adventure!